11+ Newest Ways to Promote And Monetize Affiliate Links

 Do so by posting entertaining, educational, and intriguing content that includes affiliate links.

 Like promoting affiliate links on Facebook, you can also generate affiliate traffic from your Instagram posts.
 However, Instagram has one major exception: Instagram posts are not clickable.

 Instead, you must drive fans to your bio to click on a link.

-A workaround to this problem is to include links in Instagram Stories.
-Once you gain more than 10k followers, you can add links to your Instagram Stories content.
+A workaround to this problem is to include links in Instagram Stickers.

-If selling on Instagram is a priority, make it a point to first build a loyal audience.
-These loyal followers will be more likely to click on your affiliate links, whether in the bio or Instagram Stories, and engage with your content.
+If selling on Instagram is a priority, make it a point first to build a loyal audience.
+These loyal followers will be likelier to click on your affiliate links, whether in the bio or Instagram Stories, and engage with your content.

 Since Pinterest is a visual social media platform, you have several opportunities to drive traffic to your affiliate links, especially those which promote physical products.

-Test out both tactics and see which one drives the best results by checking your affiliate dashboard as well as Pinterest Analytics.
+Test out all tactics and see which drives the best results by checking your affiliate dashboard and Pinterest Analytics.

 You can also pair your social media copy and links with an image or video to create more intriguing content for your target audience.

 However, most affiliate marketers use Twitter to generate website and blog content traffic.